The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: The main theorem

 It is easy to see directly that every vector bundle on $X$ possesses a unique Harder-Narasimhan filtration.
 Its first term equals the {\it maximal destabilizing subsheaf} of $E$, i.e. the unique subbundle $F \subseteq E$ with the properties that $\mu(F) \geq \mu(F')$ for any other locally free subsheaf $F' \subseteq E$, and that $F' \subseteq F$ if $\mu(F') = \mu(F)$.
 It is the unique subbundle of $E$ of maximal rank among all subbundles of maximal slope.

 For $G = \GL_n$, Theorem \ref{main theorem} yields a stratification of the moduli stack of rank $n$ vector bundles on $X$ by loci on which the ranks and slopes of the subbundles occurring in the Harder-Narasimhan filtration remain constant.
 In this case the stratification was already defined set-theoretically by G. Harder and M. S. Narasimhan in \cite{HarderNarasimhan}.
 By analogy with this special case one might call the stratification of $\Bun_G$ in Theorem \ref{main theorem} the \textit{Harder-Narasimhan stratification} of $\Bun_G$, and its strata the \textit{Harder-Narasimhan strata}.
+As has already been remarked in the introduction, several of the assertions of Theorem \ref{main theorem} can also be extracted, in different language and with different proofs, from Behrend's unpublished thesis \cite{Behrend thesis}.

 \sssec{Behrend's conjecture} Let $P$ be any parabolic of $G$ and let $F_P$ be the canonical reduction of a $G$-bundle on the curve $X$.
 Denote the Lie algebras of $G$ and $P$ by $\frak g$ and $\frak p$, respectively, and consider the vector bundle $(\frak g / \frak p)_{F_P}$ obtained by twisting the $P$-representation $\frak g / \frak p$ by $F_P$.
-Then K. Behrend conjectured in \cite{Behrend thesis} that the space of global sections of this vector bundle vanishes:
+Then Behrend conjectured in \cite{Behrend thesis} that the space of global sections of this vector bundle vanishes:

 By considering the differential of the projection $\Fp_P: \Bun_P \to \Bun_G$ and using part $(a)$ of Theorem \ref{main theorem}, it is easy to show that Behrend's conjecture holds for the group $G$ if and only if the conclusion of part $(b)$ of Theorem \ref{main theorem} is valid, i.e., if and only if the map $\Bun_{P,\lambdach_P}^{ss} \to \Bun_G^{P,\lambdach_P}$ is an isomorphism for any parabolic $P$ and any degree $\lambdach_P$.